Why buy local?

 Paul said: "Our philosophy is always: What can we do to make it better?
 Not: What can we do to make it cheaper?
 It's all because we are passionate about our turkeys - and we believe it really makes a difference in the birds we give our customers."

-Frenchbeer farm have been producing traditional turkeys for more than 30 years.
-Their farm is situated in the Dartmoor National Park as tenants of the Duchy of Cornwall.
+Frenchbeer farm have been producing traditional turkey for 30 years on their farm, situated in the Dartmoor National Park as tenants of the Duchy of Cornwall.

 “We’re a family run traditional farm and we take a passion in what we do.
-It’s an exciting time now that we’re really selling that many Christmas dinners,” Christine Malseed, of Frenchbeer farm, said.
+It’s an exciting time now that we’re really selling that many Christmas dinners,” said Chrisitine.

-“Our turkeys are self-basting because they have the layer of fat as they’re reared for six months.
+“Our turkeys are self-basting because they have a layer of fat as they’re reared for six months.
 The customer wants them slow-reared and they need that time really.

 The farm has complete control over their process from putting the day-old poults on the farm when they hatch in early summer, all the way to handing it over to you days before Christmas.